gBillal/membrane_h265_plugin/README.md

 Membrane H265 parser.
 It is the Membrane element responsible for parsing the incoming h265 stream.
 The parsing is done as a sequence of the following steps:

-  * splitting the h265 stream into stream NAL units, based on the "Annex B" of the "ITU-T Rec.
+  * Splitting the h265 stream into stream NAL units, based on the "Annex B" of the "ITU-T Rec.
 H.265 (08/2021)"
   * Parsing the NAL unit headers, so that to read the type of the NAL unit
   * Parsing the NAL unit body with the appropriate scheme, based on the NAL unit type read in the step before
   * Aggregating the NAL units into a stream of access units